-Failure to adhere to the following guidelines can

-result in the student not participating in the sport or activity (including students representing THS at dances and fundraisers):
+Failure to adhere to the following guidelines can result in the student not participating in the sport or activity (including students representing THS at dances and fundraisers):

 - Attendance is expected at school, team practices, and contests.
 Daily school attendance should be at least 90%.
-Failure to maintain a 90% attendance rate may result in ineligibility or probationary status. - 2.
-Academic performance in the classroom is to be the focus of the student's ability.
+Failure to maintain a 90% attendance rate may result in ineligibility or a probationary status. - Academic performance in the classroom is to be the focus of the student's ability.
 In accordance with KSHSAA criteria a student must pass five academic classes in the previous semester to be considered eligible. - 3.
 In accordance with Turner High School eligibility criteria a student must pass five classes at every grading period throughout the semester (progress and quarter grading periods).
 Eligibility will be determined one week from each grading period.
-Students can regain eligibility between grading periods as soon as grades are raised so long as they were not ineligible under KSHSAA rules for previous semester grades. - 4.
-The student is socially responsible and operates within the established school district rules for students.
-When a student reaches 5 referrals his/her good standing will be reviewed by the administration and the review may result in ineligibility or probationary status. - Refraining from the use or possession of tobacco, alcohol, and other drugs is required of the student. - 6.
-The student must adhere to all rules established by the Kansas State High School Activities Association and the league of which the school district is a member. - 7.
-The student will comply with the THS Activities Code of Conduct. - 8.
+Students can regain eligibility between grading periods as soon as grades are raised so long as they were not ineligible under KSHSAA rules for previous semester grades.

+- 4. The student is socially responsible and operates within the established school district rules for students.
+When a student reaches 5 referrals his/her good standing will be reviewed by the administration and the review may result in ineligibility or probationary status. - Refraining from the use or possession of tobacco, alcohol, and other drugs is required of the student. - The student must adhere to all rules established by the Kansas State High School Activities Association and the league of which the school district is a member. - 7.
 The student is to demonstrate self-discipline, self-motivation, loyalty, cooperation, and fair play in an atmosphere that generates good sportsmanship.